On this page:

 ii. the debtor’s creditors exceed $1million and their proposal would provide an insignificant return

-In locations where a large number of meetings are held per annum it may not be possible to attend all meetings exhibiting one or more of the above criteria.
+In adopting a harms-based approach to the way we regulate, it may not be possible to attend all meetings exhibiting one or more of the above criteria.
 In these circumstances we will exercise judgement as to which meetings are attended.

 Prior to the meeting